ashish1294/code-now/README.md

 Prerequisites
 -------------

-Any Linux Distro, Google Chrome Browser, Python 2.7 or above and Your favorite IDEs
+Any Linux Distro /  MAC OS X, Google Chrome Browser, Python 2.7 or above and Your favorite IDEs

 Google Chrome can be installed from here : https://www.google.com/chrome/browser/ Chromium Browser can be installed via Ubuntu Software or by typing following command :